darpanshukla/DarpanShukla/index.md

-# Dr. Darpan Krishnakumar Shukla, M.Tech., DGFS Ph.D.
+# Dr. Darpan Krishnakumar Shukla
+M.Tech.
+DGFS Ph.D.
+8+ yrs of experience and Ph.D. and POST DOC in Reliability Engineering, 7+ yrs of R&D

+# Highlights
+R&D experience of 10+ years, Reliability Engineer (8+ years) and academia (1 year) in software/hardware reliability, AL/ML applications, and quantum computing research.
+Proven success in R&D projects, and technical education.
+Seeking challenging roles at the interface of advanced computation and system dependability.

 ***